-Backpack Colombia: Colombia’s Choco Region Guide
+Backpack Colombia: The Amazing Choco Region (Photos)

 Welcome to Choco, Colombia.
 One of Colombia’s least explored regions but best places to explore in Colombia.
 Situated on the western part of Colombia, the Choco region has sections that range from the Pacific to the Atlantic Ocean.
 Luckily for myself & those who have experienced this blissful region, the Choco region has far more than you could imagine.
 For those who haven’t, here is a look into one of Colombia’s least developed and places to backpack Colombia.

 When you backpack Colombia, certain regions are far less developed than others.
 Getting to the Choco Region is simple but not easy.
 The region is limited in options of transportation due to its rough terrain and lack of infrastructure.
 There are no roads west of Quibdo, the department’s capital, but the probability is you are venturing to the Pacific Coast.
 Boat travel rules the coast and is your only way to move from town to town.
 Here is how you can make your way to the Pacific Coast.